-In collaboration with Bluemotif Architecture, Shawmut performed a full fit-out to bring chef Richard Blais’s Crack Shack to life in Westfield Century City.
+In collaboration with PGAL (formerly Bluemotif Architecture), Shawmut performed a full fit-out to bring chef Richard Blais’s Crack Shack to life in Westfield Century City.
 The first outpost in Los Angeles proper, the restaurant features an outdoor patio complete with games and eating space, a Moët & Chandon vending machine, and menu items unique to LA.
 Shawmut is also working on Crack Shack’s Pasadena location, set to open later this year.

 Excerpt from Eater LA

 It’s Crack Shack time in Century City.
 The long-anticipated fried chicken spot from celebrity chef Richard Blais is ready to open at the sprawling Westfield Century City complex soon, with an opening date slated for July 21.